 > premixed, prefilled pen or cartridge.

 These medications are the latest and most sophisticated so far developed.
-Molecular biology opened the door to pharmaceutical industry for the production of recombinant preparations.
+Molecular biology opened the door to the pharmaceutical industry for the production of recombinant preparations.
 Genes encoding for the alpha and beta subunits of FSH were isolated and inserted into expression vectors that were transfected into genetically engineered cell lines.
 These cell lines are cultured in vitro, and produce high quantities of native human FSH, that can be easily isolated as a highly pure product.

 Nowadays, these preparations are available and known as «recombinant FSH».
 Their brand names are Puregon and Gonal-F. Their chemical purity allows subcutaneous administration, even though intramuscular administration is also feasible.
 The route of administration doesn’t affect their activity.
 Moreover, recombinant LH is also available under the brand name Luveris.